 Modern Languages and Cultures

 Welcome message from Professor Fiona Cox

-Many congratulations on joining Modern Languages at Exeter!
+Many congratulations on joining Modern Languages and Cultures at Exeter!
 The MLC community is welcoming, diverse, ambitious, successful and a lot of fun.
 I hope that you will feel relaxed and at home here for the duration of your degree.
 You are now part of one of the most dynamic and high-achieving Modern Languages departments in the UK.
 Please do feel free to ask questions, and to seek out support and assistance when you need it: staff and students will be ready and willing to help.
 You’ll hear more about this on arrival, when you will be able to meet with your personal tutors.
 We all look forward to meeting you in Freshers’ Week, when you’ll have a chance to learn all about the opportunities (academic and extra-curricular) that are open to you.
 In the meantime, please follow our ‘Joining Instructions’ to make your initial choice of modules.
 We are really looking forward to meeting you and working with you for the next four years.

 Professor Fiona Cox

 Ahead of your arrival, please complete our online pre-arrival induction which is available via FutureLearn; your Exeter email will have a message with the link.
 The induction is full of important information and advice about your studies and life as a student here.
 It also contains activities and discussion boards so you can start to get to know other students even before you start your course.

 We strongly recommend that you access this as soon as possible and make the most of this fantastic opportunity to learn more about us, your peers and your programme.